 goPuff is open around the clock, 24/7 in most locations; some smaller markets have working hours from noon to 4:30 am.

-As of the start of 2020, goPuff is available in over 150 U.S. locations.
-Mainly targeting major cities and college towns, the service chooses areas that have a large student population within a 30-minute drive radius.
-The company’s website even suggests that their followers should tweet at them to make requests of where to begin delivering next, and that they will likely start evaluating the places where they receive the most support.
+goPuff is currently available in over 200 U.S. locations.
+Mainly operating in major cities, the service started targeting college students but has expanded its offering to appeal to young professionals and parents within a 30-minute drive radius.
+The company’s website even suggests that their followers should tweet at goPuff to make requests of where to begin delivering next, and that they will likely start evaluating the places where they receive the most support.

 When launching a new location for expansion, the company’s representatives first look for large, reasonably priced warehouse space to run its operation.
-Once the warehouse location is secured, they begin to hire local, independent delivery drivers and cultivate relationships with regional suppliers.
+Once the warehouse location is secured, they begin to hire local, independent delivery drivers and cultivate relationships with regional suppliers and local brands.

 goPuff, which started on a college campus, took the idea of marketing towards a younger audience and ran with it.
 This has proven to be a strong tactic for a company that wants to displace the convenience store industry, as a report by Technomic suggests that 51% of convenience store shoppers are millennials.

-The average goPuff shopper is 25-26 years old, with most service locations revolving around young, mid-20s crowds.
-This is because the founders wanted to build a platform for young trendsetters, and focus on creating a more personal connection between the brand and its audience.
+The average goPuff shopper is in their mid to late 20’s, but has expanded from targeting only students to including busy, career-focused individuals and parents.
+But regardless of the demographic, the platform is known to focus on creating a more personal connection between the brand and its audience.
 For this reason, goPuff is known for creating viral marketing campaigns like humorous product descriptions, pun-ny text notifications, eye-catching social media video content, bright public transportation advertisements and free branded swag included in first-time orders.
 Most shoppers tend to be repeat customers and engage with the brand through other channels, like Twitter and Instagram.

-From frozen foods and cleaning supplies to personal care items and snacks — goPuff offers goods that are typically found in a c-store.
+From groceries and cleaning supplies to personal care items,snacks and, in select markets, alcohol — goPuff offers goods that are typically found in a c-store.
 Most goPuff locations have more than 3,000 products, sourced from more than 40 local and national suppliers, to choose from.
-Some of the service’s overall bestsellers include ice cream, bags of chips, Plan B (morning after pill) and plastic cups.
+Some of the service’s overall bestsellers include ice cream, seltzer, bags of chips, Plan B (morning-after pill) and plastic cups.
 This is because goPuff focuses on a few specific shopping occasions:

 - In-the-moment desires: These are items that are wants, not needs, aimed at providing instant gratification, like food cravings and late-night snacking.
-Some of the featured categories on the website that facilitate these desires include Munchies and Pints on Pints.
+Some of the featured categories on the website that facilitate these desires include Cocktails and Snacks.

-In some markets, goPuff also sells and delivers beer and alcohol, known as goBeer and goBooze, respectively.
+In some markets, goPuff also sells and delivers beer and alcohol, known as goBooze.
 However, these items come with a stricter identity confirmation policy and a 50% restocking fee if the shopper is underage.